Post-column oxidation–reduction reactor explained

-A post column oxidation-reduction reactor is a chemical reactor that performs derivatization to improve the measurement of organic molecules.
-It is used in gas chromatography (GC), after the column and before a flame ionization detector (FID), to make the detector response uniform for all organic molecules.
+A post-column oxidation-reduction reactor is a chemical reactor that performs derivatization to improve the quantitative measurement of organic analytes.
+It is used in gas chromatography (GC), after the column and before a flame ionization detector (FID), to make the response factor of the detector uniform for all carbon-based species.

-The reactor converts the carbon atoms of organic molecules in GC column effluents into methane before reaching the FID.
-The resulting detector response is uniform on a per-carbon basis and avoids the need for response factors and calibration standards for each molecule.
-It can improve the response of the FID to many molecules with poor/low response including: carbon monoxide (CO), carbon dioxide (CO2), hydrogen cyanide (HCN), formamide (CH3NO), formaldehyde (CH2O), and formic acid (CH2O2) - because these molecules are converted to methane.
+The reactor contains catalysts that converts all of the carbon atoms of organic molecules in GC column effluents into methane before reaching the FID.
+As a result, all carbon atoms are detected equally, and therefore calibration standards for each compound are not needed.
+It can improve the response of the FID to many compounds with poor or low response, including carbon monoxide (CO), carbon dioxide (CO2), hydrogen cyanide (HCN), formamide (CH3NO), formaldehyde (CH2O), and formic acid (CH2O2).

 History

-The concept of using a post-column catalytic reactor to enhance the response of the FID was described by Kenneth Porter & D.H.
-Volman,[1] for the reduction of carbon dioxide and carbon monoxide to methane using a nickel catalyst.
-This process was later refined by Johns & Thompson,[2] and is now commonplace in many laboratories, colloquially referred to as a methanizer.
-This device is limited to the conversion of carbon dioxide and carbon monoxide to methane, and the nickel catalysts are poisoned by species such as sulfur and ethylene.
+The concept of using a post-column catalytic reactor to enhance the response of the FID was first developed for the reduction of carbon dioxide and carbon monoxide to methane using a nickel catalyst.[1]
+[2] The reaction device, often referred to as a methanizer, is limited to the conversion of carbon dioxide and carbon monoxide to methane, and the catalysts are poisoned by sulfur and ethylene among others.

 Operating principle